sahariya-13/Internshala-login-test-cases/README.md

 These test cases are designed with the mindset of a 10+ years experienced QA engineer and follow real-time application behavior.

-📄 Format: Tabular structure with TC ID, Scenario, Steps, Expected Result 🧪 Purpose: Helps testers, students, and QA professionals to understand real-world login/signup validation.
+📄 Format: Tabular structure with TC ID, Scenario, Steps, Expected Result 🧪 Purpose: Helps testers, students, and QA professionals to understand real-world login/signup validation